Unity-China/cn.unity.physical-light-unit/README.md

 ![Screenshot](Images~/Screenshots.jpg)

 ### Note: The Exposure feature is not complete, currently it will just do the simple multiplier of the final Light Intensity output!
+Only Fixed Mode avaliable at the moment!

 ### Installation:
 Add this package via Package Manager: